-The expected contents of the audit report and management letter and the topics/areas to be covered by the auditors are as follow.
+The TOR should clearly indicate the expected contents of the audit report and management letter and the topics/areas to be covered by the auditors.

 Audit Report - VERY IMPORTANT

 The audit report should clearly indicate the auditor's opinion (Refer to Annex 3 for a sample Audit Report).
 This would include at least the following: